apache/comdev-site/source/pmc/chair.md

 voting rights and authority as other PMC members, who has accepted additional secretarial and spokesperson responsibilities.

-The Chair should familiarize themselves with the [assigned duties](https://www.apache.org/dev/pmc.html#chair) of the role.
+The Chair must familiarize themselves with the [assigned duties](https://www.apache.org/dev/pmc.html#chair) of the role.

 {{% toc %}}